RendijsSmukulis/reflog/README.md

 # Reflog

-Helper utility to see recently checked out branches, switch to them, or copy the names to clipboard.
+Helper utility to see recently checked out branches, switch to them, diff against current branch, or copy the names to clipboard.

 ## Installation

 ### From GitHub Releases
-1. Go to the [Releases](https://github.com/yourusername/reflog/releases) page
+1. Go to the [Releases](https://github.com/RendijsSmukulis/reflog/releases) page
 2. Download the appropriate version for your platform:
    - `reflog-windows-x64.zip` for Windows
    - `reflog-linux-x64.tar.gz` for Linux